 A targeted dairy effluent discharge monitoring programme exists for all dairy farms operating in Tasman District.
 Compliance is assessed on conditions of resource consent for those discharging treated effluent to water and the rules controlling land application of effluent for those operating as permitted activities.
-Currently 150 farms operate in the district and are subject to inspection.
-Detailed reporting on the water metering programme can be found in report EP07/08/01.
+Currently 148 farms operate in the district and are subject to inspection.
+Detailed reporting on farm dairy effluent was covered in a separate report to Council in July and is not reported on in depth here.